Board of Overseers

 Mr. Alexander F. Stern (ENG’89, WG’94)

-Mr. Stern earned a B.S.
-(Phi Beta Kappa) from Duke University.
-He also received an M.B.A. from The Wharton School and an M.S.E. from the School of Engineering and Applied Science at the University of Pennsylvania.
+Mr. Stern earned a BS (Phi Betta Kappa) from Duke University.
+He also received an MBA from the University of Pennsylvania, Wharton School, and an MSE from The Moore School of Engineering and Applied Science at the University of Pennsylvania.